-With that said, once we were ready to begin our kitchen renovation we needed to figure out how to remove the stove top.
+With that said, once we were ready to begin our kitchen renovation we needed to figure out how to remove our RV kitchen stove.
 This way we could also remove the old kitchen counters.

 If you need to remove the stove in your RV to set it aside, clean or replace it, rest assured that it’s a lot easier than you may think.

 While we didn’t find any references to use for our specific stove, we did find this youtube video which helped us during this process.